-In the wake of the Guy Fawkes celebrations, the EFL and its 72 member clubs are again alerting supporters to the dangers surrounding the use of pyrotechnics within football grounds.
+As we head towards the traditional Guy Fawkes celebrations, the EFL and its member clubs are again alerting supporters to the dangers surrounding the use of pyrotechnics within football grounds.

-Any instances of pyrotechnics use means innocent parties may be at risk of serious injury as a result.
+Any instances of pyrotechnic use means innocent parties may be at risk of serious injury as a result.

-Prior to 5 November, the EFL re-launched its commitment to tackle the use of pyrotechnics, which includes smoke bombs, flares and fireworks within EFL football grounds.
+Prior to Bonfire Night the club, along with the EFL, has re-launched its commitment to tackle the use of pyrotechnics, which includes smoke bombs, flares and fireworks within all football grounds.

-This was initially launched in November 2017 that saw all 72 clubs sign up to a new Club Charter on Pyrotechnics.
+This was initially launched in November 2017 with Carlisle United agreeing to - and signing up to - a new Club Charter on Pyrotechnics.

-Since the Charter was signed EFL clubs have been taking strong and decisive action against any fans found attempting to bring a banned item into a ground, or those who discharge pyrotechnics.
+Since the charter was signed EFL clubs have been taking strong and decisive action against any fans found attempting to bring a banned item into a ground, or against those who discharge pyrotechnics.

-Any supporter that has been, or found to be, in breach of the terms of the Charter is subject to a minimum three-season club ban.
+Any supporter that has been, or is found to be, in breach of the terms of the charter is subject to a minimum three-season club ban.

-A number of club bans have already been issued since the launch of the Charter, including an increase in club bans for away supporters due to the ongoing co-operation between EFL clubs.
+A number of club bans have already been issued around the EFL since the launch of the charter, including an increase in club bans for away supporters due to the ongoing co-operation between EFL clubs.